-The 'roos' name is synonymous with sport in this country and the addition of the Australian UniRoos to the likes of the Socceroos and Hockeyroos emphasises the standing of international Australian university teams and underlies the importance of the pathway that exists whilst at the same time, tying the program to the greater Australian sporting landscape.
+The 'roos' name is synonymous with sport in this country and the addition of the Australian UniRoos to the likes of the Socceroos and Hockeyroos emphasises the standing of international Australian university teams and underlies the importance of the pathway that exists whilst at the same time, ties the program to the greater Australian sporting landscape.

 The emergence of the Australian UniRoos was a significant step forward in the development of Australian success and acknowledgement on the international university stage however the history of the UniRoos dates back far longer than the birth of an identity in 2011.
 The UniRoos is an identity that proudly recognises and represents past team members and successes and encompasses the values and ideals that have been built through a long history.